Liambass/Java-Exercises/src/com/liambass/abstractionexercises/README.md

-//- Write a class called Calculator, which implements the following interface: \n
+//- Write a class called Calculator, which implements the following interface:

 //

 //    interface MathsChallenge{

 //        int sumOfDivisors(int input);

 //    }

 //

 //- Your implementation should take an integer (input) and return the sum of all of its divisors.
 E.g. 9 -> 1, 3, 9 -> 13.

 //- The value of input will always be a positive whole number between 1 and 1000.

 //- Friendly input, no edge cases :)

 //- Create an interface called Vehicle, with some methods relevant to all vehicles.

 //- Create some classes which implement your Vehicle interface, such as Bicycle, Car, Van etc.

 //- Have these classes implement the methods differently to one another.

 //- Create some other small interfaces and implement them on relevant classes.

 //    - e.g. convertible, sunroof, ecofriendly etc